-On September 1, 2023, the Company completed its acquisition of Schenck Process Food and Performance Materials ("FPM") for \$748.7, \$763.3, net of cash acquired, which consisted of \$748.7 in consideration paid at the acquisition date, plus contingent consideration of \$14.6.
+On September 1, 2023, the Company completed its acquisition of Schenck Process Food and Performance Materials ("FPM") for \$763.3, net of including cash acquired, which consisted of \$748.7 in consideration paid at the acquisition date, plus contingent consideration of \$14.6.
 The contingent consideration of \$14.6 reflects the estimated fair value, as of the date of acquisition, of contingent future cash payments based on the value of certain research and development tax credits that were generated by FPM prior to the acquisition date.
 The value of these credits, and therefore the payment of the contingent consideration, is subject to audit by the tax authorities and to the closing of the statute of limitations for the year in which the tax credits are fully utilized, the timing of which is not able to be determined at this time, but we expect to extend several years.
-We estimated the fair value based on a third-party evaluation of the research and development tax credits completed during the six months ended March 31, 2024 and do not expect the amount to exceed \$14.6.
-The purchase price is also subject to certain customary post-closing adjustments, and including cash acquired adjustments.
+We estimated the fair value based on a third-party evaluation of the research and development tax credits completed during the ~~six~~ nine months ended ~~March 31, 2024~~ June 30, 2024 and do not expect the amount to exceed \$14.6.
+The purchase price is also subject to certain customary post-closing adjustments.
 The Company used available borrowings under its multi-currency revolving credit facility (the "Facility") to fund the cash consideration portion of this acquisition.

 Headquartered in Kansas City, Missouri, FPM specializes in the design, manufacturing, and service of feeding, filtration, baking, and material handling technologies and systems that are highly complementary to the equipment and solutions offered in our Advanced Process Solutions reportable operating segment.
 The results of FPM since the date of the acquisition are included in the Advanced Process Solutions reportable operating segment.
+As of August 1, 2024, the Schenck Process Food and Performance Materials business has been rebranded under Hillenbrand's existing Coperion brand.